slackapi/python-slack-sdk/tutorial/03-responding-to-slack-events.md

 ### Responding to events in Slack

 When events occur in Slack there are two primary ways to be notified about them.
-We can send you an HTTP Request through our Events API (preferred) or you can stream events through a websocket connection with our RTM API.
-The RTM API is only recommended if you're behind a firewall and cannot receive incoming web requests from Slack.
+We can send you an [HTTP Request through our Events API](https://api.slack.com/apis/connections/events-api), or you can stream events through a WebSocket connection with our [Socket Mode](https://api.slack.com/apis/connections/socket) API.
+If you're behind a firewall and cannot receive incoming web requests from Slack, we recommend going with Socket Mode.

-> ⚠️ The RTM API isn't available for default Slack apps.
-If you need to use RTM (possibly due to corporate firewall limitations), you can do so by creating a [classic Slack app](https://api.slack.com/apps?new_classic_app=1).
-If you have an existing RTM app, you can continue to use its associated tokens.
-You can read more [in the documentation](https://slack.dev/python-slack-sdk/real_time_messaging.html).

 In this tutorial we'll be using the Events API and the [Bolt for Python](https://github.com/slackapi/bolt-python).
-If you need access to the RTM API, you can access it [via the `RTMClient`](https://slack.dev/python-slack-sdk/real_time_messaging.html).

 Back to our application, it's time to link our onboarding functionality to Slack events.